chrisBrookes93/django-events-management/README.md

 Should you wish to use this application in a development context, you will need to set the following environment variables:
 * DEBUG=1
 * SECRET_KEY=[key]
+* ALLOWED_APPS=*

 Without these, ``python manage.py runserver`` and ``python manage.py test`` will not work.

+These were intentionally not set as defaults to reduce the risk of a production deployment with an unsafe secret key.

 ### Deployment
 This application can be deployed easily using ```docker-compose```.